 |Kumbakonam Degree Kaapi|

-This is a long-intended post.
-Right since June when my in-laws were visiting us from Chennai.
-I've always loved the aroma of traditional filter Kaapi.
-I also have two filters jostling for space in my over-crowded cabinets.
+I also have three traditional coffee filters jostling for space in my over-crowded cabinets.
 Just that I'm not an extremely well-planned person and I can't wait for the coffee to percolate in the morning, when I want my caffeine fix in a hurry.
 Also, my decoction would always be too watery, so much so that I could easily pour half a cup of decoction into half cup of milk and still it would never be as 'strong' as I'd like it to be.

 I observed Mom-in-law's technique when she was here and it was some serious technique.
 Seriously good coffee in the end.
 That's how I make my coffee nowadays and I make sure if I want that coffee fix in the morning, I get out my percolator the previous night.
 Other days it's good old tea.
 Not that I love tea any less.